-I’ve been to quite a few parties as a sober person now and generally I don’t have a problem with them (unless I’m just totally not in the mood or it’s really not my scene).
-I’ve gotten pretty good at working inside my brain to lift my mood so that I can have a good time – sometimes even a great time!
+I've been to many parties as a sober person and generally I don't have a problem with them (unless I'm just totally not in the mood or it's really not my scene).
+I've gotten pretty good at working inside my brain to lift my mood so that I can have a good time - sometimes even a great time!

 If, before the event, your brain forms unhelpful thoughts such as "everyone is going to think I'm boring for not drinking" or "I'm going to have no fun without wine" or "being sober at a party is hell on earth" do not let those thoughts rest and take root.
 Banish them from your mind quick smart.
 These thoughts are not facts, they are unhelpful little energy puffs your mind is creating out of paranoia and fear.
 Push them out.
 Literally do this.
 Push the thoughts from your mind and do not let them fester and grow.
 Think about politics instead.
 Or grass growing.
 Or bananas.
 Anything but paranoid, miserable thoughts about you being a boring sober loser at a party.

 2) MAKE A MENTAL LIST OF WHAT THIS PARTY IS ABOUT